 “Endpoint Management is an important part of our digital workplace strategy,” Johansson says.
 “Now, you don’t need to be stuck in the office or have access to Wi-Fi to read your email or have access to your calendar.
 Everything is secure and accessible, so you can be more mobile.
 We have better functionality, too, with integrated contacts and calendar functions like Out of Office.”

-In addition to Citrix enterprise-grade mobile productivity apps, staff can in the future access business applications on the XenMobile Store and accessed securely through Citrix Secure Hub.
+In addition to Citrix enterprise-grade mobile productivity apps, in the future, staff will be able to access business applications on the XenMobile Store and access them securely through Citrix Secure Hub.

 Faster development of in-house apps